Felipediaslc/controle-contas-java/README.md

 #########################################

- Application developed for the Avenue Code test!
+ Application developed for Accounts Management

 - The application was developed using: Spring Boot, Rest Services, JPA / Hibernate, Thymeleaf, Maven and h2database;
 - When initializing the application, Fictitious Accounts and Clients will be inserted automatically